Zugz0Wang/Competitive-Programming-Playground/README.md

 - Learned from solution; 20230524

 The basic idea is the same as Leetcode.703 from yesterday.
 You need to maintain some data structure of size k and pop something out when the size is over k.

+---

+## Leetcode.2352.
+Equal Row And Column Pairs

+- Hinted(verified not going to TLE); 20230613

+Looping through all the columns and rows and checking whether all elements are the same.
+An alternative would be transforming vectors into hashable strings.